Nickname(s): The Aloha State

 Admitted to US 8/21/1959 50th State

-Captain Cook abducted the king of Hawaii and held him for ransom in order to get back one of his boats.
+Captain Cook abducted the king of Hawaii and held him for ransom to get back one of his boats.
 However, the islanders were not interested in negotiating and killed Cook.

 Here are a few interesting facts about Hawaii:

-Hawaii, aka the Aloha State, is composed of hundreds of islands spread over 1500 miles known as the Hawaiian archipelago.
+Hawaii, the Aloha State, comprises hundreds of islands spread over 1500 miles, known as the Hawaiian archipelago.
 The six largest islands are also the most well-known.

-Hawaii has the highest property value of the 50 states, highest utility costs, and highest gasoline prices.
+Hawaii has the highest property value of the 50 states, the highest utility costs, and the highest gasoline prices.

 It has the 7th lowest unemployment rate.